tofu peanut vegan stew

 cook time30 minutes

-A lovely, easy one pot stew which is creamy, delicious and packed full of plant-based protein.
-This stew is the perfect winter warmer.
+This creamy tofu peanut stew is an easy one pot stew which is delicious and packed full of plant-based protein.
+It’s the perfect winter warmer.

 It is gently spiced with paprika and cumin but not too spicy if you are cooking for the whole family.